archibate/genius.nvim/README.md

 }
 ```

-If the completion didn't shows up in time or you've setup `completion_delay_ms = -1`, you may press `<End>` at the end of a line in insert mode, to manually trigger completion.
+If the completion didn't shows up in time or you've setup `completion_delay_ms = -1`, you may press `<S-Tab>` to manually trigger AI completion in insert mode.

+Pressing `<End>` when cursor at the end of a line in insert mode triggers AI completion too.

 Also, use `:GeniusChat` to enter free chat mode in a popup window.